nickfargo/state/README.md

 #### Nesting states

-As with classes or prototypal objects, states are modeled hierarchically, where a **superstate** contains zero or more **substates** that express ever greater specificity of their owner’s behavior and condition.
+As with classes or prototypal objects, states are modeled hierarchically, where a state may serve as a **superstate** of one or more **substates** that express ever greater specificity of their owner’s behavior and condition.

 ```javascript
 var obj = {